-Set aside your design retainer
+Set aside your retainer

 Start planning the timing of your project

 As we begin the process of designing a remodel, it’s time to turn your eyes towards a long-term plan.
-Construction typically begins 8-12 weeks after you sign the contract, so it could take 24 weeks before your remodel begins.
+Construction often begins 8-12 weeks after you sign the contract, so it could take 24 weeks before your remodel begins.
 During this time, it’s important for you to start planning what your life will look like when your remodel moves to construction.

 Our build teams work very hard to keep a remodel as contained and unintrusive as possible.
 That said, there will still be construction going on in your home, and you shouldn’t expect “life as usual” during this time.
 To learn more about what you should expect during a remodel, read this article.

-Review the design proposal with your DC
+Review the project proposal with your Design Consultant

 In the showroom, your design consultant will give you a tour of the different products you may use in your remodel.
 This may include cabinets, flooring, plumbing fixtures, countertops, wall tiles, and appliances.